Shopify/theme-check/CONTRIBUTING.md

 end
 ```

-Add the new check to `config/default.yml` to enable it.
+Add the new check to `config/default.yml` to enable it (and duplicate the default configuration if applicable).

 ```yaml
 MyCheckName: